Hanrisxie94/gm-fabric-go/README.md

 ### Initializing a Service

-The following instructions assume that we will be creating a service named `exemplar` and it will be hosted at `https://github.com/examples/exemplar.git`.
+The following instructions assume that we will be creating a service named `exemplar` and it will be created at `${GOPATH}/src/github.com/examples/exemplar`.

 1. Initialize the service with the `--init` flag.
     ```bash
-    fabric --init "exemplar" --template git@github.com:deciphernow/gm-fabric-templates.git//default --dir "${GOPATH}/src/github.com/examples"
+    fabric --init "exemplar" --template github.com/deciphernow/gm-fabric-templates.git//default --dir "${GOPATH}/src/github.com/examples"
     ```
-1. The above command will create a new service from the template.
+2. The above command will create a new service from the template.
 Confirm that the service directory exists and is not empty.
     ```bash
     ls -ltra "${GOPATH}/src/github.com/examples/exemplar"
     ```